One of humanity’s biggest mysteries is the Bermuda Triangle. Another one is: “What the heck do vegetarians eat?” (Hint: It’s not just lettuce.)

 Whether you’ve been trying to transition to a plant-based diet or you’re just wondering what your friend’s new diet means, we’re here to tell you what’s on the menu.

 Here’s a breakdown of the six main kinds of vegetarian diets.

-Skip: processed meats, fast food
+Skip: may avoid ultra-processed foods like processed meats and fast food

 A flexitarian (aka semivegetarian) is someone who hasn’t yet gone 100 percent meat-free.
 They mostly eat vegetarian food but will indulge in meat on occasion.
 If you don’t feel ready to commit to a strict vegetarian diet yet, this can be a great stepping-stone.